prometheus-digital/ithemes-exchange/readme.txt

 = Payment and Customer Management =

-View transaction details and manager customers from within Exchange.
+View transaction details and manage customers from within Exchange.

 * Payment/Transaction Details - See order number, payment total, status, customer, payment method and date of payment for individual transactions
 * Customer Registration - Use Exchange Registration or WordPress Registration settings